Building with Claude Episode 5

 What runs automatically

-Ten automated workflows handle the grunt work.
-You don't need to understand how they're built to see the value - here's what happens without us touching anything:
+Twelve automated workflows handle the grunt work.
+You don't need to understand how they're built to see the value.
+Here's what happens without us touching anything:

 After emails go out, the system tracks delivery, opens, and clicks through Brevo webhooks.
 If someone opens your email three times, the system bumps them from "cold" to "warm" in the pipeline.

-Every day, a follow-up engine checks for stale conversations: contacts who received an email five or more days ago with no response.
-It drafts personalized follow-ups that reference the original email, adjusting the angle each time.
+Every day, the follow-up engine checks for stale conversations: contacts who received an email five or more days ago with no response.
+Before drafting, it reads its own memory from previous runs to see which angles and content assets it already used for each contact.
+Then it drafts personalized follow-ups that reference the original email, adjusting the angle each time.
 Third attempt?
 It writes a polite breakup email.

 When someone replies, an AI classifier reads the response and figures out the intent: interested, asking a question, raising an objection, or just an out-of-office.
 Interested replies trigger an alert.
 Pipeline stages update automatically.

-When someone takes our quiz on the website, the system creates a contact record, scores their AI readiness, and enters them into the pipeline with appropriate follow-up.
-Same for booking form submissions.
+When someone takes our quiz on the website, the system creates a contact record, looks up the company from their email domain, scores their AI readiness, enriches the company through the full pipeline, and enters them into the appropriate follow-up sequence.

-All ten workflows follow the same patterns: credentials are stored securely (not hardcoded), the system talks to the database over an internal private network, and a shared error-checking function tells us when something fails instead of silently dropping records.
-We learned that last one the hard way.
+All twelve workflows follow the same patterns: credentials stored securely (not hardcoded), the system talks to the database over an internal private network, and shared error-checking functions that tell us when something fails instead of silently dropping records.

 Why the emails weren't working